 Gena-mour has been working at BuzzFeed UK since June 2015, and her writing focuses largely on pop culture, race, and feminism.
 Her current role is to produce shareable, viral content for the internet's masses, which she does very well, having written 800 posts with some of her top posts amassing over 4 million views each, but she's also highly proficient in feature writing and comedy writing because she's a Gal Who Can Do Both™.
 A highlight of her career is when she interviewed Barry Jenkins about his Oscar award-winning movie Moonlight, and didn't cry.
 That was a great day.

 She has been on BBC Radio 4's Woman's Hour, BBC Outside Source, spoken about her work on BBC Radio 4 and BBC Radio 5 Live Breakfast, and talks on panels about her experience in journalism and media more broadly.
-In addition to this, she's been featured on Slate’s Thirst Aid Kit podcast, BuzzFeed's Internet Explorer podcast, and BuzzFeed's See Something Say Something podcast because she is hilarious, but also because she talks a lot.
-Her essay, "Living on an Estate Gave me a Community I Never Knew I Needed", is one of 22 essays to be featured in Know Your Place, a working class anthology that will be published by Dead Ink Books in September 2017.
+In addition to this, she's been featured on Slate’s Thirst Aid Kit podcast, BuzzFeed's Internet Explorer podcast, BuzzFeed's See Something Say Something podcast because she is hilarious, but also because she talks a lot.
+Her essay, "Living on an Estate Gave me a Community I Never Knew I Needed", is one of 23 essays to be featured in Know Your Place, a working class anthology published by Dead Ink Books in October 2017.

 Gena-mour is Very Good.
 Take it from her.
 I mean, me.
 Her.
 I'm confused as to what person I'm talking in now.
 Just email me.